This page reviews the GDMA product.

 At regular intervals defined in the config files the Poller initiates an HTTP or HTTP(S) connection and looks up the time stamp of the config file stored on GWMEE.
 If the file on GWMEE is more recent that the config file on the GDMA, the Poller fetches the GDMA configuration file from GWMEE and replaces the older file on the GDMA with the most recently updated file.

-The combined GWMEE 6.7.0 and GDMA 2.3.0 releases and later, contain support for a the GDMA client auto-registration capability.
+The combined GWMEE 6.7.0 and GDMA 2.3.0 releases contain support for a new GDMA client auto-registration capability.
 This facility is designed to allow hosts monitored via GDMA to be automatically added to the central server, with very little effort by the administrator.

 Automated Agent Registration was implemented to reduce the administrator's burden when adding many GDMA-monitored hosts to the monitored infrastructure.
 Many of the simple tasks are highly automated, allowing the administrator to concentrate more on exceptions and the overall monitoring design.